top of page

 Park in snow 3.1.2019.jpg

-The Cedar of Lebanon near 19th Street, pitch pine in right foreground.
+The Cedar of Lebanon near 19th Street, with a pitch pine in right foreground.
 January photo.

 Cedar of Lebanon factoids: